Cupul: The League of Mayapan

 Since the tenth century, The League of Mayapan had been the main power in The Yucatan Peninsula.
-In 1440 the governor of Cupul, Ek Balam founded a town of the same name.
+In 1440 the governor of Cupul known as Ek Balam founded a town of the same name.

 The end of the League

 In 1441 the league had a civil war between the Cocom and Tutul Xiues.
 The rest of the league took advantage of the war, and rebelled.
 By 1461 The League of Mayapan had been completely disintegrated into seventeen Kuchkabals.